Magnitus-/TrafficCounter/README.md

 All arguments except the last are mandatory.

-<TimeUnit> can take the following values: TrafficCounter.TimeUnit.Minute, TrafficCounter.TimeUnit.Hour, TrafficCounter.TimeUnit.Day, TrafficCounter.TimeUnit.Month
+"TimeUnit" can take the following values: TrafficCounter.TimeUnit.Minute, TrafficCounter.TimeUnit.Hour, TrafficCounter.TimeUnit.Day, TrafficCounter.TimeUnit.Month
-<Length> must be a valid integer greater than 0.
+"Length" must be a valid integer greater than 0.
-<App> must be the express app that the route handler is assigned to.
+"App" must be the express app that the route handler is assigned to.
-<PathAlias> is a string representing an alternative (hopefully more user friendly) name for the path.
+"PathAlias" is a string representing an alternative (hopefully more user friendly) name for the path.

 Handling Errors When Counting
 =============================